 Previously I mentioned that a Raw file is analogous to a film negative.
 In many ways that is true, but the differing formats of Raw files precludes Raw data from truly being the digital equivalent of a film negative.
 Imagine if you had to treat a Kodak negative differently than a Fuji negative to get a print made, it is a ludicrous concept.
 Converting your images from differing camera bodies to DNG will standardize your Raw data.
 Once converted, you know that your images will open right in a litany of applications.

 Another benefit of DNG, by using the DNG Converter as covered previously here, is that you can use the Raw data from the latest cameras before Lightroom or ACR are updated to include native conversions.
 Every hot, new camera has a time period between release and when Lightroom natively handles the Raw files, but almost always DNG converter can reprocess these incompatible Raw files into DNG’s that are readily usable in your current version of your software.
 DNG can help make the incompatible, compatible.

 Since the DNG specification is openly available, support for this format is only going to grow.
 Sure the big names may hold out, but eventually as more software and cameras use DNG it will slowly become a standard.
 From my point of view, it is best to join the bandwagon now and convert my Raw files now, so I am ready for the future as DNG becomes more prevalent.
 As it is, DNG capable software is on every computing platform from Windows and Mac to Linux and BSD.

 No matter which platform you use now, or may use in the future, you will be able to utilize your DNG files.
 With DNG’s open nature support is only going to increase.
-Anyone can get the DNG specification for free and use it as they deem worthy, want to see for yourself?
-Its right here for you.
+Anyone can get the DNG specification for free and use it as they deem worthy.
 DNG is an open file format and mainstream use is only going to increase in the future.